 Submitted manuscripts must represent original research not previously published nor being considered for publication elsewhere.
 The editors and Thieme combat plagiarism, double publication, and scientific misconduct with the software CrossCheck powered by iThenticate.
 Your manuscript may be subject to an investigation and retraction if plagiarism is suspected.
-All publications in the Arab Journal of Interventional Radiology will be under the CC-BY license.

 If you plan to reproduce text, tables, or figures from a published source, you must first obtain written permission from the copyright holder (usually the publisher).
 This is required even if the material is from your own published work.
-For material never published and given to you by another person, you must obtain permission from that person.
+For material never before published and given to you by another person, you must obtain permission from that person.
 Serious delays to publication can be incurred if permissions are not obtained.